 - Wash and dry lettuce and tear into bite-sized pieces or chop with a knife

-- Combine the ½ cup of oil, ½ teaspoon salt, ¼ cup lemon juice, 1 whole egg, 1 ½ teaspoon Worcestershire sauce, and two cloves of garlic into a jar or dressing container and blend with a blender until smooth.
-Or, if you mince or press the garlic, simply shake the container until thoroughly mixed.
+- Combine the ½ cup of oil, ½ teaspoon salt, ¼ cup lemon juice, 1 whole egg, 1 ½ teaspoon Worcestershire sauce, and two cloves of minced garlic into a jar or dressing container and mix until smooth and emulsified.

 - Toss the lettuce with the dressing to desired amount of dressing, parmesan cheese, and croutons and season with fresh cracked black pepper to taste.